Thorxamp/Thorxamp/README.md

+# Introduction

-Hi, I’m @Thorxamp;
+- Hi, I’m @Thorxamp;
-I’m interested in Cybersecurity, Linux & Kali;
+- I’m interested in Cybersecurity, Linux & Kali;
-I’m currently learning BCA Artifical Intelligance in bangalore;
+- I’m currently learning BCA Artifical Intelligance in bangalore;
-I’m well skilled in scripting, Python & Java
+- I’m well skilled in scripting, Python & Java

+## Education
-I'm from hubli - bangalore
+- I'm from hubli - bangalore
-Studied in Chetan Public School Hubli and Studied in Base PU College
+- Studied in Chetan Public School Hubli and Studied in Base PU College
-PG in RV Institute Bangalore
+- PG in RV Institute Bangalore
-Reach me scrolling thoruh th eprojects I have created in the Section currently under projects on Python with AI
+- Reach me scrolling thoruh th eprojects I have created in the Section
+- Currently under projects on Python with AI

 <!---
 Thorxamp/Thorxamp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.